-There are project controls professionals who are responsible to the project manager, but they touch the entire project team.
-That’s because project controls help to guide the project manager on making informed and accountable decisions.
+There are project controls professionals who are responsible for the project manager, but they touch the entire project team.
+That’s because project controls help to guide the project manager in making informed and accountable decisions.

 Why Are Project Controls Important?